-Lots of the conventional wisdom about marriage is simply untrue.
+Lots of conventional wisdom about marriage is simply untrue.
+There are several lies about good marriages or ‘marriage myths’ that our elders try to advocate and expect us to believe.
 Well, some of these may be true for some marriages, but not any relationship you’d want to be in!
-Here are some commonly-believed lies about good marriage and how you can change your reality if any of these happen to apply to you.

 It seems so obvious, doesn’t it?
-Good communication must be central to a healthy relationship.
+Excellent communication must be central to a healthy relationship.
 That’s how couples resolve their differences.
 That’s how you work as a team.

 There’s just one problem.
 It isn’t true.
 Says who?
 Science!